Homeowner and Host Tips

 • Sponges and soap for cleaning dishes

-• Hot oven mitts
+• Hot oven mitts, pot holders

 Pantry